Information on trees

 General advice on trees

-Information on hedges, trees and boundaries can be found on the Government website.
+Information on hedges, trees and boundaries can be found on the Government webpage dealing with neighbour disputes .

-Information on trees that are within conservation areas that are subject to a condition of planning consent or are covered by a Tree Preservation Order can be found here.
+Information about trees that are within conservation areas and are subject to a condition of planning consent or are covered by a tree preservation order can be found on our tree preservation order page .

 Debris that fall from a tree are not classed as nuisance within legal terms and it is up to the property owner, rather than the owner of the tree to maintain their own paths, gutters and gardens.

-You can report fallen leaves that are blocking drains and gulleys to us here.
+You can report fallen leaves that are blocking drains and gulleys on our fallen leaves report form

 Before buying a property consider if it has trees (no matter how small) around any of the boundaries.
 If you buy a property and there is a woodland or a number of trees beyond your boundary fence it is unlikely they will be removed because you have bought the property.